urlennia/URDC/whitepaper.md

 Establishment of strategic partnerships for widespread adoption.

 Phase 3 (Q3-Q4 2025):
-Adoption of URDC as a sovereign reserve currency for other nations.
+Adoption of URDC as a sovereign reserve currency of Urlennia.
 Integration of URDC as a payment option for global businesses and services.

 Government services fully powered by URDC.